apache/geronimo/README.txt

  Applications can be deployed to a Geronimo server in several ways:

- 1. Administrative commands -- "./bin/gsh deploy/deploy MyApp.war MyDeploymentPlan.xml"
+ 1. Administrative command scripts -- "./bin/gsh deploy/deploy MyApp.war MyDeploymentPlan.xml"
- 2. Admin console -- login to the admin console and click "Deploy New" under Applications
+ 2. Administrative console -- login to the admin console and click "Deploy New" under Applications
  3. Hot deploy -- copy your archive(s) into the "<geronimo-home>/deploy" directory.
 The
     hot deploy service will automatically deploy these artifacts.
  4. maven -- applications can be installed as part of a maven build